mtijas/mqtt-fancontroller/README.md

 uploader`.
 Then inside the container you may compile the sketch without uploading it by running `arduino-cli compile --fqbn
 ${ARDUINO_PLATFORM}:${ARDUINO_BOARD} /controller/arduino`.

+Inside the container you may also use `?` to communicate with Arduino's serial interface.
+Just start minicom with `?`.